lecon20122/EmployeesAssessments/README.md

 ## React Page (Nextjs)
-the [Employee Assessment Client Repo](https://github.com/lecon20122/EmployeeAssessmentClient) contains the client app for the task, using Nextjs Framework and Tailwindcss.
+the [Employee Assessment Client Repo](https://github.com/lecon20122/EmployeeAssessmentClient) contains the client app for the task, using Nextjs Framework, NextAuth, ReactQuery, and Tailwindcss.

 ## Seed Data
 I've included seed data to help you get started more easily.
-This seed data will populate the database with initial records, making it easier to test and explore the application's functionality. you can use this account to try the code, E-mail : `admin@gmail.com`, Password : `admin@1234`
+This seed data will populate the database with initial records, making testing and exploring the application's functionality easier. you can use this account to try the code, E-mail: `admin@gmail.com`, Password: `admin@1234`

 ## Packages Used